> A.L. Lloyd > Songs > Maggie May

 Maggie May

 Geoff Ling used to sing Maggie May at The Ship Inn in Blaxhall.
 A recording made by Peter Kennedy on 10 October 1953 was included in 2014 on the Topic anthology The Barley Mow (The Voice of the People Series Volume 26).
 A Keith Summers recording from 1972 was included in 2007 on the Musical Tradition anthology of Keith Summers recordings, A Story to Tell.
-Another third recording made by Adam Skeaping on 16 November 1973 was released a year later on the Transatlantic album The Larks They Sang Melodious: Sing-Song in a Suffolk Pub.
+A third recording made by Adam Skeaping on 16 November 1973 was released a year later on the Transatlantic album of songs from The Ship Inn, The Larks They Sang Melodious.

 A.L.
 Lloyd sang Maggie May in 1956 on the Riverside album English Drinking Songs, which was reissued on CD on the Topic label in 1998.
-He commented in the liner notes:
+He noted:

 This is perhaps the last fling of sailor balladry.
 It is a song that has found its way into every ship but none of the songbooks.
 The hardbitten text, with its reference to Botany Bay transportation, is older than the melody, which is the familiar 19th century tear-jerker, Darling Nellie Gray, a melody well suited to singing when hearts are suddenly maudlin and beer mugs momentarily empty.